-Questions regarding service/assistance animals should be referred to the Michigan State University's Resource Center for Persons with Disabilities at rcpd.msu.edu.
-The Assistance Animal must be contained within the resident's privately assigned individual living quarters (room, suite, apartment) except to the extent the resident is taking the animal out for natural relief.
-When the Assistance Animal is outside the resident's private living quarters, the animal must be in an animal carrier or controlled by a leash or harness.
-The Assistance Animal is not permitted in other areas of the University (e.g., other residence halls or apartment buildings, dining facilities, academic buildings, athletic buildings and facilities, classrooms, labs, libraries, etc.).
+The Assistance Animal Policy in University Housing can be found at rcpd.msu.edu/ disability-services/assistance-animalpolicy-university-housing.
+The assistance animal must be contained within the resident's privately assigned individual living quarters (room, suite, apartment) except to the extent the resident is taking the animal out for natural relief.
+When the assistance animal is outside the resident's private living quarters, the animal must be in an animal carrier or controlled by a leash or harness.
+The assistance animal is not permitted in other areas of the university (e.g., other residence halls or apartment buildings, dining facilities, academic buildings, athletic buildings and facilities, classrooms, labs, libraries, etc.).
+For more information regarding the Assistance Animal Policy in University Housing at visit rcpd.msu.edu/ disability-services/assistance-animalpolicy-university-housing.

-For more information on MSU's animal ordinance, visit trustees.msu. edu/bylaws-ordinances-policies/ ordinances/ordinance-23.00.html.
+For more information on MSU's animal ordinance, visit trustees.msu.edu/ bylaws-ordinances-policies/ordinances/ ordinance-23.00.html.